wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-co-management-of-windows-10-devices/includes/2-explore.md

 You're also able to pilot a workload with a separate collection of devices.
 Piloting allows you to test the Intune functionality with a subset of devices before switching a larger group.

+> [!IMPORTANT]
-***Important:** Based on recent updates, Microsoft Intune and Configuration Manager have been moved into Microsoft Endpoint Manager.
-Microsoft Endpoint Manager is a unified platform that includes Configuration Manager, Microsoft Intune, Desktop Analytics, and Co-management.*
+> Based on recent updates, Microsoft Intune and Configuration Manager have been moved into Microsoft Endpoint Manager.
+Microsoft Endpoint Manager is a unified platform that includes Configuration Manager, Microsoft Intune, Desktop Analytics, and Co-management.

 :::image type="content" source="../media/co-management-architecture-7720e7a9.jpg" alt-text="graphic showing co-management architecture":::